drigoor/cl-asteroids/README.md

 libffi-7.dll	<- this one from msys2
 ```

-* ensure that the project is available in the quicklisp local-projects:
+* ensure that the project is available in the quicklisp local-projects (use a dos cmd window):

 ```bat
 mklink /J c:\home\quicklisp\local-projects\cl-asteroids c:\home\projects\cl-asteroids